 You must provide contact information within 72 hours of departure.

 Keep in mind, if you're a non-U.S. citizen / legal permanent resident, you won’t be allowed to board the plane and cannot fly without showing proof of vaccination.

 *Not required for children under 18 years old.

 Non-U.S. citizens that qualify for a medical exception must contact Special Assistance at least 72 hours before departure for approval.
 You must also provide a signed doctor’s note confirming your medical contraindication to the vaccine.

-The U.S. government requires all non-U.S. citizens / legal permanent residents flying to the U.S. – 2 years and older – to complete the Centers for Disease Control and Prevention (CDC) attestation form confirming they meet U.S. entry requirements and are vaccinated against COVID-19.
+The U.S. government requires all non-U.S. citizens / legal permanent residents flying to the U.S. – 2 years and older – to complete the Centers for Disease Control and Prevention (CDC) attestation confirming they meet U.S. entry requirements and are vaccinated against COVID-19.

 If you’re a non-U.S. citizen you must also have proof of vaccination against COVID-19 to fly, unless you qualify for an exception.